sunny0826/kubecm/docs/en-us/cli/kubecm_merge.md

 kubecm merge test.yaml --context-template user,cluster --context-prefix demo
 # Merge test.yaml with $HOME/.kube/config and select the context to be added in interactive mode
 kubecm merge test.yaml --select-context
+# Merge test.yaml with $HOME/.kube/config and specify the context to be added
+kubecm merge test.yaml --context context1,context2

 ```